 With recent hype around diets such as the Mediterranean diet and veganism, the Nordic countries have had one of their greatest and most beautiful secrets practically pushed to the side and concealed from the global media spotlight: the Nordic diet.

 As the name suggests, the Nordic diet features foods that are native, traditional and easily sourced in Denmark, Sweden, Norway, Finland and Iceland.
 The Nordic Diet, also termed the New Nordic Diet, was designed in 2004 by a team of researchers at the University of Copenhagen to define a new, healthier regional cuisine compared to what was being suggested at the time.

 The Nordic Diet features many elements of the infamous Mediterranean diet including a predominantly plant-based diet with an added emphasis on fruits and vegetables, wholegrains, fish, lean meat and small amounts of dairy with little processed foods and red meat.

-Hallmarks of the Nordic diet
+Hallmarks of the Nordic Diet

 More fish, less red meat

-Fish is an essential in the Nordic diet and makes up a large portion of the meat component of the diet.
+Fish is essential in the Nordic diet and makes up a large portion of the meat component of the diet.
 Fatty fish are particularly common and emphasised – such as salmon, mackerel and herring – and are rich in omega-3 polyunsaturated fatty acids which are great protectors against heart disease and stroke.
 The Nordic diet involves eating fatty fish approximately three times a week, therefore making it quite a staple.

-According to the guidelines of the diet, non-fish meat consumption should be lean and of a high quality and should be sourced from free-range livestock.
+According to the guidelines of the diet, non-fish meat consumption should be lean and of high quality and should be sourced from free-range livestock.

 Fruits and vegetables